 Text: Landau, Sabine and Everitt, Brian S., 2004.
 A Handbook of Statistical Analyses using SPSS.
 Chapman & Hall/CRC Press.
 Hereafter I will refer to this text as "the Handbook".
-The Handbook provides a walk-through of many of the methods we will be covering.
+The Handbook provides a walk-through of many of the methods we will be covering, though it's a little old.
 The Handbook will be most useful to you when you are doing your assignments, and need not be read before coming to class.